loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 ##### Frictional Unemployment

-In a market economy, some companies are always going out of business while others either are just getting started or are thriving and expanding.
-In a perfect world, all of people who lost jobs because their former employer went out of business would immediately find new ones with the companies that need more workers.
-However, in the real world, even if the number of job seekers is equal to the number of job vacancies, it takes time to find out about new jobs, to interview and figure out if a particular job will be a good match, and in some cases to move to where a new job might be.
+In a market economy, it is always the case that some companies are barely surviving or are going out of business altogether.
+At the same time, other companies are thriving and expanding.
+In a perfect world, all of the people who were laid off would immediately find new jobs with the companies that need more workers.
+In the real world, however, even if the number of job seekers is equal to the number of job vacancies, it takes time for unemployed workers to find out about new jobs, interview and figure out if a particular job will be a good match, and then, in some cases, move to a different part of the state or country.

 In 2019, for example, there were typically about 6 million unemployed people at any given time in the U.S. Even though about two-thirds of those unemployed people found a job in 14 or fewer weeks, the unemployment rate did not change much during the year because those who found new jobs were largely offset by others who lost jobs.

 The unemployment that occurs because workers are move between jobs is called **frictional unemployment**.
 Frictional unemployment is not inherently a bad thing.
-It takes time to match those who are looking for employment with the correct job openings.
+It takes time to match the people who are looking for employment with the best job for each of them---or, at least, with a job that is a reasonably good match for each of them.
 For individuals and companies to be successful and productive, people should find the job for which they are best suited, and not just take the first job offered to them because it was the first.

 Also included in frictional unemployment are recent college graduates who have just entered the labor market and are looking for a job.
-The frictional unemployment that results from people moving between jobs in a dynamic economy may account for one to two percentage points of total unemployment.
+The frictional unemployment that results from people moving between jobs in a dynamic economy probably accounts for one to two percentage points of total unemployment.

 ##### Structural Unemployment {#structural-unemployment-1}

 Some people are unemployed because they lack the skills that they need for a new job.
 In some cases, the skills that they have are no longer needed---for instance, accountants who are only able to use adding machines, calculators, and ledgers, or aerospace engineers after the U.S. space program downsized in the 1970s.
-In other cases, it is because the workers never acquired many (or any) skills in the first place---as is generally the case with high school dropouts.
+In other cases, the unemployed workers never acquired many (or any) skills in the first place---as is generally the case with high school dropouts.
+Unemployment that is caused by a mismatch between the skills that workers have and the skills that are needed is called **structural unemployment**.

-This type of unemployment is called **structural unemployment** because it is caused by changes to the structure of the economy---different skills are needed, or different products are wanted.

 Structural unemployment does have a high cost.
 Many of the people who are unemployed for structural reasons will have difficulty finding new jobs---even if they are given the opportunity to acquire new skills.
 But as with frictional unemployment, it is part of a healthy and dynamic economy.
 Ultimately, it is best for society to have the people with the most in-demand skills working.
 Education seems to be the key in minimizing the amount of structural unemployment.
 Individuals who have more years of education are (*a*) more likely to have the skills that are needed for current jobs and (*b*) have an easier time acquiring new skills if the need arises.